thycotic/ss-docs/reports/creating-and-editing-reports/index.md

 ### Overview

 The best way to create SQL scripts is to view existing ones and the SS database structure.
-Click any existing report’s link to arrive at its page.
+Click any existing report's link to arrive at its page.
 Then click the **Edit** button.
 The SQL appears in the Report SQL text box.

 > **Note:** Even though you are pressing the Edit button, you cannot edit non-custom reports.
 You can view their parameters, including their SQL script.